 The potential human impact of these regulations has already been documented, and children and people with disabilities will be the hardest hit.2 These consequences alone are sufficient reason for Congress to enact moratoria suspending implementation of these regulations.
 However, the regulations will also cause serious and quantifiable harm to state economies.
-In March, the Majority Staff for the House Committee on Oversight and Government Reform estimated that, if all the regulations are fully implemented, states stand to lose nearly \$50 billion in federal matching funds over the next five years.3 Illinois is estimated to lose about \$487.7 million during the first year of implementation and a total of \$2.5 billion over five years.
-This loss of federal funding means that there will be fewer dollars circulating through Illinois's economy, which translates into a reduction in business activity, jobs, and wages-a reduction that will be sustained for as long as the regulations are in place.
+In March, the Majority Staff for the House Committee on Oversight and Government Reform estimated that, if all the regulations are fully implemented, states stand to lose nearly \$50 billion in federal matching funds over the next five years.3 Michigan is estimated to lose about \$732.2 million during the first year of implementation and a total of \$3.9 billion over five years.
+This loss of federal funding means that there will be fewer dollars circulating through Michigan's economy, which translates into a reduction in business activity, jobs, and wages-a reduction that will be sustained for as long as the regulations

 The Medicaid program is a state-federal financial partnership: For every dollar a state spends on Medicaid, the federal government contributes matching funds-money that would not otherwise go to the state.
-For every one state dollar that Illinois spends on Medicaid, the federal government contributes one matching dollar.
+For every one state dollar that Michigan spends on Medicaid, the federal government contributes \$1.39 in matching dollars.
 This injection of new federal dollars into state economies has a measurable effect on business activity, wages, and jobs within the state.
 The new dollars pass from one person to another in successive rounds of spending, generating additional business activity, jobs, and wages that would not otherwise be produced.
 Economists call this the "multiplier effect."
 The magnitude of the multiplier effect varies from state to state.
 The converse of the multiplier effect is also true: A reduction in the amount of federal funding going to a state causes a corresponding reduction in business activity, jobs, and wages.
-Table 1 estimates the economic impact that the Medicaid regulations will have in Illinois.4
+Table 1 estimates the economic impact that the Medicaid regulations will have in Michigan.4 are in place.